 If a business has a brick-and-mortar store, it may be required under law to comply with the Americans With Disabilities Act (ADA) because websites and apps have been ruled as extensions to physical stores and restaurants.
 For dealerships who have a physical lot, this means that you may need an ADA compliant website.

 As a business owner, it is your responsibility to make sure that your dealership and dealer website are ADA compliant.
 It is important to make sure that everyone has access to the same services.
 To learn more about ADA website compliance and how it applies to your dealership, keep reading this article.

 The Americans With Disabilities Act (ADA) is a civil rights law that was passed in 1990.
 It prohibits discrimination against people with disabilities in any place that is open to the general public.
 For more information, click here.

-It is also important to keep in mind that while the ADA covers various aspects of compliance, it is not the only disability act that exists.
-Each state has their own laws that you may need to comply with.
+It is also essential to keep in mind that while the ADA covers various aspects of compliance, it is not the only disability act that exists.
+Each state has its own laws that you may need to comply with.

 Who has to comply with the ADA?

 The ADA defines an “employer” as someone who is employing 15 full-time employees (or more) for 20 or more calendar weeks in the year.
 If your dealership has less than 14 full-time employees, you may not have to comply.
 It may be a good idea to reach out to a law professional to check.

 In the recent news, the Supreme Court denied a petition from Domino’s on Oct.
 7, 2019.
 Domino’s had been sued by Guillermo Robles, who is blind and was unable to order food from Domino’s website and mobile app using screen-reading software.
 The U.S. 9th Circuit Court of Appeals stated that the Americans with Disabilities Act (ADA) applies to websites and applications, not just restaurants and stores.
 This changed the game for many stores and the topic of website accessibility.